Lash Business Start-Up Guide: Everything You Need to Launch Successfully

 Social Media Strategy

-Instagram is essential for lash artists: - Post 2–3 times per week: before/afters, client testimonials, tips - Use consistent hashtags and location tags - Engage with followers and local beauty accounts - Share stories and reels of your work - Link to your booking system
+Instagram is essential for lash artists: - Post 2 to 3 times per week: before/afters, client testimonials, tips - Use consistent hashtags and location tags - Engage with followers and local beauty accounts - Share stories and reels of your work - Link to your booking system

 TikTok is growing as a platform: - Short lash application videos - Lash care tips - Client testimonials - Industry tips and tricks